ljsinclair/featurebase-docs/_includes/cloud/cloud-only-note.md

 {: .note }
-This statement only pertains to FeatureBase Cloud.
+This statement is not supported on FeatureBase Community.